 On February 9, 2018, the Company completed the amalgamation with Champagne, through a "three-cornered amalgamation" whereby Champagne merged with Andromeda Resources Inc. and became a subsidiary of Warrior.
 In that amalgamation, the Company acquired the Goodfish property.
-The property is wholly owned by the Company subject to various net smelter royalty ("NSR") arrangements.
+The Company wholly owns the property subject to various net smelter royalty ("NSR") arrangements.